Kinto/kinto/docs/get-started.rst

     $ Select the backend you would like to use: (1 - postgresql, 2 - redis, default - memory)

-Choose the default (just push "enter"), when you will need another one, you will know it.
+If you don't know, just push "enter" to choose the default Memory backend, when you will need another one you will know it :)

 The server should now be running with the default configuration on http://localhost:8888